zenvercoder/mealPlanner/readme.md

-End goal:

-Make weekly meal planning easier and more family friendly
+Weekly meal planning easier and more family friendly

-Current Status:

-Able to get data from Sprouts weekly specials flyer